Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 To assess the quality of your tests, an important tool is _code coverage_: code is instrumented to track which parts are exercised;
-then after running all tests, you can determine that some parts of the code weren't tested, and improve your tests to cover more of your code, or to remove or replace redundant tests that slow down the release process or over-constrain the codebase.
-Some parts of the code might be _supposed_ not to be tested, such as cases that only exist because the type system can't express that it's provably impossible, or redundant protections against internal errors and security vulnerabilities; a good development system will let developers express such assumption, and it will, conversely, raise a
+then after running all tests, you can determine that some parts of the code weren’t tested, and improve your tests to cover more of your code, or to remove or replace redundant tests that slow down the release process or over-constrain the codebase.
+Some parts of the code might be _supposed_ not to be tested, such as cases that only exist because the type system can’t express that it’s provably impossible, or redundant protections against internal errors and security vulnerabilities; a good development system will let developers express such assumption, and it will, conversely, raise a